Ophiase/Information-Noise-Reduction-For-Investors/README.md

 For example, if a neural network produces similar results (same loss, using cross-validation) when considering a model with or without a specific variable, this indicates that the variable might not add significant information to the model.
 This insight helps investors avoid overcomplicating their analysis and focus on the truly impactful variables.

-The focus of this project will be on cases where investors have up to 10 variables to work with, and they seek to understand the relationships between these variables in a non-linear way.
+This project focuses on scenarios where investors require fewer than 10 variables and aim to capture non-linear relationships between them.
+The core algorithm is designed to handle datasets with fewer than 100 variables.
+For high-dimensional data, such as images, we assume a dimensionality reduction step (preprocessing) to a feature vector with fewer than 100 components.

 ### Example of Model Reduction